cag185/Facial-Recognition/README.md

 * Raspberry Pi Camera

 Key Features:
-* Software that takes a video feed from the Rasp Pi Camera and parcels it up into individual frames
+* Software that takes a video feed from the Rasp Pi Camera and parcels it up into individual frames.
+* Haarcascade library to limit photos to faces detected.
-* PCA to extract important features from the frames and train the model for facial detection
+* PCA to extract important features from the frames and train the model for facial detection.
-* Support Vector Machine learning model for the training
+* Support Vector Machine learning model for the training.
 * An additional class will be used in the one vs all approach to distinguish "non-viable" faces.
-This can include things like pictures of faces, ID cards, or screenshots of a face on a mobile phone
+This can include things like pictures of faces, ID cards, or screenshots of a face on a mobile phone.

 Additonal Libraries:
 * SciKit